TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=01:00:00
 #SBATCH --partition=low-moby
 #SBATCH --array=0-249%10
-#SBATCH --output=/projects/<your_username>/logs/%x_%A_%a.out
+#SBATCH --output=/projects/<your_username>/logs/%x_%j_%a.out
-#SBATCH --error=/projects/<your_username>/logs/%x_%A_%a.err
+#SBATCH --error=/projects/<your_username>/logs/%x_%j_%a.err

 slurmarray=(`seq 1 250`)

 echo "The number ${slurmarray[$SLURM_ARRAY_TASK_ID]} appeared on `hostname -s`"
 ```

-This script generates an array called `slurmarray` filled with the numbers 1 through 250, and echoes a different number on each machine the script executes on.
+This script generates a bash array called `slurmarray` filled with the numbers 1 through 250, and echoes a different number on each machine the script executes on.
 Every time Slurm runs this script it provides a unique value for the variable `SLURM_ARRAY_TASK_ID`, indicating a unique datum each time.[^1]

 This works for any data.
 Consider the following: